-By default, WordPress saves your post in the database every sixty seconds.
-This time interval can be changed by adding code to your wp-config.php file.
+By default, posts are autosaved to the WordPress database every 60 seconds.
+This time interval can be changed by modifying code in your wp-config.php file.

-Always make a full backup of your website before modifying website files.
+Always make a complete backup of your site files and database before modifying important website files.

-If you have been working on your edits for a while and something happens (e.g. your internet connection temporarily drops), a message like this may come up when you go back to editing your post …
+If you were working for a while and something happens (e.g. your browser crashes), you may see a message like this when you get back to your post …

 Content Recovery – Session Expired

-If you get logged out, WordPress remembers where you were, so when you login again, you can pick up where you left off …
+If you get logged out, WordPress remembers where you were, so when you login again, you can continue working from where you left off …

-WordPress also warns you if the backup of the post you are currently looking at is not the same as the version you see in the content editor and gives you the opportunity to restore your saved backup.
+WordPress also warns you if the backup of the post you are currently working on is not the same as the version you see in the editor and gives you the opportunity to restore the autosaved version.

 (Your post has been restored!)